-5 Steps to Swifter Turn Times
+5 Suggestions for Quicker Turn Times

 - No more phone and fax tag.
 Up-to-the-minute status updates are available online, anytime, 24/7.
 As each important milestone in an assignment is completed, that information is available to you online.
-It's never been faster and easier to track the status of your report.
+It's never been easier to track the status of your report.